miurahr/coscup2025-weeklyosm/slide/index.md

 <!-- Call to Action -->

-## Join the Story - Multiple Ways to Contribute
+## Join the Story - Multiple Ways

 **For Developers:**
 - OSMBC tool improvements
-- Translation workflow automation
+- Tool to help Translation
 - Mobile app development
 - Analytics and metrics

+## Join the Story - Multiple Ways

 **For Writers:**
 - Article writing and editing
-- Technical documentation
 - Community story coverage
-- Interview coordination
+- Translate to Chinese

 ---

-## Join the Story - Taiwan Specific
+## Join the Story - Taiwan

 **For Taiwan Community:**
 - 🇹🇼 **Translation team** - help with Traditional Chinese